UmarlyPoeta/File_Organizer/README.md

 ## Overview

-This Python script organizes files in a specified directory by their extensions.
+This Python script organizes files in a specified directory by their extensions through a graphical user interface (GUI).
 It creates separate folders for each file extension in a user-defined directory and moves the corresponding files into these folders.

 ## Features

+- Graphical User Interface (GUI) using CustomTkinter.
-- Prompts the user to input a directory path containing the files to be organized.
+- Prompts the user to input a source directory path containing the files to be organized.
-- Prompts the user to input a directory path where the organized files will be stored.
+- Prompts the user to input a destination directory path where the organized files will be stored.
 - Scans the specified source directory and identifies all file extensions.
 - Creates a folder for each unique file extension in the specified destination directory.
 - Moves files into their respective extension folders in the destination directory.
+- Provides feedback on whether the operation was successful or if there was an error with the provided paths.

 ## Prerequisites

 - Python 3.x installed on your system.
+- Install required libraries:
+  - `customtkinter`
+  - `tkinter`
 - Basic knowledge of using the command line or terminal.
 - Ensure the destination directory exists and is writable.